nopSolutions/nopCommerce-Docs/en/getting-started/advanced-configuration/plugins-in-nopcommerce.md

 1. Go to **Configuration → Local plugins**.
 The plugins list is displayed:
     ![Local plugins](_static/plugins-in-nopcommerce/local-plugins.png)
 1. Click the **Configure** link beside the plugin to go to the plugin's configuration page.
-If the **Configure** link does not exist beside a plugin, this indicates the plugin does not require any configuration.
+If the **Configure** button does not exist beside a plugin, this indicates the plugin does not require any configuration.

 ## To change the plugin's friendly name, display order and limitations